Asthma Disease Management Program

 The following describes asthma and the treatment of asthma, especially in children.
-For specific information regarding your child’s health and treatment options, please contact your Hurley physician or medical professional.
+For specific information regarding your or your child’s health and treatment options, please contact your Hurley physician or medical professional.

 At Hurley Medical Center, we take asthma very seriously.